jaronbarends/breakpointwatcher/README.md

 Requires jQuery 1.7 or higher.

+##How it works
-Adds empty divs with class breakpointwatcher to body; on resize checks the visibility state of these divs if a change in visibility occurs, a change.pointwatcher event is triggered on the document.
-Other javascript code can listen for this event.
+The Breakpoint watcher plugin adds empty divs with class breakpointwatcher to body.
+Then it checks on resize wether the visibility state of these divs has changed.
+If a change in visibility occurs, a change.breakpointwatcher event is triggered on the document.
+Other javascript code can listen for this event, en respond as they wish.
+This uncouples the detection of breakpoint changes from the actions to be taken upon it.

+#Getting started

+##Javascript

+Add _jquery.breakpointwatcher.js_ to your page - best practice is to do this at the end of the body, and make sure it is inserted after jquery.

 ##Initialisation
+Somewhere after inserting your plugin, insert the code.
+In it simplest form, the plugin will check for two views, named _small_ and _large_.
+The code for this simples variant is this:

 	$(document).ready(function() {
 		$.breakpointwatcher();
 	}

-##Configuration options
-###views
-By default, the plugins checks for two views, named *small* and *large*.
-You can change this as you wish:
+###Checking for more views, or views with other names
+If you want to check for more than 2 views, or if you want to give them different names, you can change this by passing an options object during the initialisation.
+This options object contains only one property: an array named _views_, containing the names of the views you want to check for.

 	$(document).ready(function() {
 		var options = {